OpenCadia/OpenCadia/README.md

 After you run these two commands you have to log out and log back in for it to take effect(or restart).

 # Usage
-The ignition must be on, to connect to the car and display data(key turned one level before engine start).
-Although most of the sensors display data only when the engine is running.
-If you connected and then turn the engine on, you have to wait a bit so that the program reconnects.
+Run the executable or the script, connect the ELM327 to the computer and the car's OBD port, set the iginition on the car to on(you don't have to start the engine) and click CONNECT in the app.
 To connect, go to Configure, select the right port and the right baudrate and click connect.
 You can leave it at AUTO and connect, but it will take longer to connect and in some cases it will not connect.
-Manual is safest and fastest, but AUTO works in most cases too.
+Manual is safest and fastest, but AUTO works in most cases.

+The data will display once you are connected, although most of the sensors display data only when the engine is running.
+If you connected and then turn the engine on, you have to wait a bit so that the program reconnects.

 The program was made with ease of use in mind.
 With it you can view TESTS data, SENSORS data, FREEZE FRAME data, display and clear the trouble codes and view live graphs.
 Currently it only displays live data - no recording and replay is possible.